c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * *Syntax definition* to specify the version of the *proto* language being used.
 * *Package* to declare the namespace for the definitions to prevent naming conflicts.
 * *Imports* to allow the inclusion of definitions from other proto files, which is useful for their reusing.
-* *Options* to provide instructions to the protoc compiler on how to generate the code for various programming languages. <sup>Options can be applied at different scopes: file, message, field, enum, enum value, and service.</sup>
+* *Options* to provide instructions to the protoc compiler on how to generate the code for various programming languages. <sup>options can be applied at different scopes: file, message, field, enum, enum value, and service</sup>
 * *Messages* to define data structures.
 * *Services* to define RPC services and the methods the service provides.